mohdsabahat/python-upsrtc/README.md

 u.set_end_station("8778")
 u.set_start_date( datetime.now() ) # Set the start date (requires a datetime object as date )
 u.find_buses()
+# raises NOJourneyFoundError if no bus are found
+# raises InvalidSearchSettingsError if search settings are not filled correctly or are empty.
 print( u.journey )
 # List( Ticket )
 ```